 What are your favourite tricks to keep your RV bathroom smelling amazing and free of toilet odors?
 Share your tips below so we can all benefit.

-This was a question from one of our lovely US readers, (welcome!) so I've chosen to use US spellings.
-Even though writing odor without a ‘u' has made my spell check go mental.
-You're welcome! 😉
+This was a question from one of our lovely US readers, (hello!) so I’ve chosen to use US spellings.
+Even though writing odor without a ‘u’ has made my spell check go mental.
+You’re welcome! 😉